 Other public debt measures

 The gross general government debt (EMU debt) is often used in international comparisons of sovereign debt.
 In recent years, the EMU debt has been considerably below the reference value of 60 per cent of GDP in the Stability and Growth Pact.
 At the end of 2018, Denmark's EMU debt is estimated by the European Commission to amount to 45 per cent of GDP according to Eurostat.
 This is low compared with the level in other EU member states.
 The primary difference between central government debt and EMU debt is that local government debt is included and that bonds to finance social housing and the balance on the central government's account of approximately 6 per cent of GDP is not offset in the EMU debt.
-The general government net debt, including all financial assets and liabilities of the public sector, was 4.5 per cent of GDP at the end of 2016 according to the OECD.
+The general government net debt, including all financial assets and liabilities of the public sector, was 1.3 per cent of GDP at the end of 2017 according to Statistics Denmark.
 This is also low in an international context.